Every study abroad adventure is a one-of-a-kind experience, and that starts at the beginning.

 Are there other students on campus I can talk with about their study abroad experiences?

-How might my financial aid work with study abroad?
+How might my current financial aid work with study abroad?

 What is the application process like?